-- Make IDEAL/pyidc into a "pip" project.

-- Support rotating gantry.

-- Support range shifter on movable snout.

 - The job_executor and idc_details classes are too big, lots of implementation details should be delegated into separate classes. + Specifically, the creation of the Gate work directory and the creation of all condor-related files should be wrapped in separate classes.
-And then it should be more straightforward to support other cluster job management systems, such as SLURM and OpenPBS.

-- There are still many ways in which the user can provide wrong input and then get an error that is uninformative.
+And then it should be more straightforward to support other cluster job management systems, such as SLURM and OpenPBS. - There are still many ways in which the user can provide wrong input and then get an error that is uninformative.
 For instance, using "G4_Water" instead of "G4_WATER" as override material for a ROI results in a KeyError that only says that the "key" is unknown.